oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/streaming_data_interfaces/README.md

 ### Viewing the Simulation Waveform

 After compiling in the simulation flow and running the resulting executable, locate and run the `view_waveforms.sh` script in the `threshold_packets.fpga_sim.prj/` directory.
-Here you can see the `ready`, `valid` and `data` signals of the streaming input and streaming output interfaces (`InPixel` and `OutPixel` respectively).
+Here you can see the `ready`, `valid` and `data` signals of the streaming input and streaming output interfaces (`InStream` and `OutStream` respectively).
 You can also see the `startofpacket` and `endofpacket` sideband signals that were added to the interface.

 <p align="center">
   <img src=assets/sim_waveform.png />